Sfiso10/EEE3088F_MM_Project_Group-68/README.md

 This repository contains the necessary resources and documentation for building the sensor subsystem of a micromouse.
 The sensor subsystem is responsible for detecting obstacles and walls in the maze, allowing the micromouse to navigate effectively.

 ## Useful Resources
-- [YouTube Playlist](https://www.youtube.com/watch?v=UHWE3d_au30&list=PLAWsHzw_h0iiPIaGyXAr44G0XfHfyjOe7): Helpful video references on understanding the project, safety, PID control, and more.
+- [YouTube Playlist](https://www.youtube.com/watch?v=UHWE3d_au30&list=PLAWsHzw_h0iiPIaGyXAr44G0XfHfyjOe7): Helpful video references on understanding the project, safety, Motor control, and more.

 ## Navigation
 - **Schematic Reference**: Shows the schematic of the sensor PCB.
-- **Setting Up Arduino and STM32CubeIDE**: Instructions for downloading and setting up the STM32CubeIDE software.
+- **Setting Up STM32CubeIDE**: Instructions for downloading and setting up the STM32CubeIDE software.
 - **Soldering Components**: Instructions for soldering each component onto the PCB.
 - **Testing**: Testing components using breadboards.
 - **Software**: Programming instructions and suggestions.